civol/HDLRuby/README.md

     ```
   - Parallel mode can be set the same way using `par`.

+### Extra features for the description of behaviors

+#### Single-statement behaviors

-Finally, it often happens that a behavior contains only one statement.
+It often happens that a behavior contains only one statement.
 In such a case, the description can be shortened using the `at` operator as follows:

 ```ruby
 ( statement ).at(<list of events>)